LBruner/PCNCA/README.md

 <a id="licença"></a>
 ## Licença

 Distribuído sob a liçenca MIT.
-Veja `LICENSE.txt` para mais informações.
+Veja `LICENSE` para mais informações.

 <p align="right">(<a href="#readme-top">voltar ao topo</a>)</p>